podaac/tig/README.md

 ### Configuration File

 The configuration file is a JSON that acts as a small metadata sidecar file for all granules in a collection (so only one config file is needed per collection).
-The easiest way to create the configuration file is using the [forge-tig-configuration module](https://github.com/podaac/forge-tig-configuration), but it can also be created manually, e.g.
+The easiest way to create the configuration file is using the <a href="https://github.com/podaac/forge-tig-configuration" target="_blank">forge-tig-configuration module</a>, but it can also be created manually, e.g.:

 ```json
 {